Invariants of Legendrian knots in thickened convex surfaces: Proof of invariance under Legendrian isotopy

-\textit{Case 1-6) $(\gamma_r^n * c, \gamma_l^n * b * c)$.} We have and we have the following correspondence: Conjugate $\partial'$ by the following elementary automorphisms: The first elementary automorphism introduces the terms of which the first and the third cancel with the second line of $\partial'(\gamma_l^n * b * c)$, the terms and the terms which cancel with the terms introduced by the other elementary automorphisms.
-Now Case 1-6) follows from the correspondence listed above.
-This also finishes Case 1). \\
+\tcbox[size=fbox, colback=gray!10]{Case 1f: $(\gamma_r^n * c, \gamma_l^n * b * c)$.} We have and we have the following correspondence: Conjugate $\partial'$ by the following elementary automorphisms: The first elementary automorphism introduces the terms of which the first and the third cancel with the second line of $\partial'(\gamma_l^n * b * c)$, the terms and the terms which cancel with the terms introduced by the other elementary automorphisms.
+Now Case 1f follows from the correspondence listed above.
+This also finishes Case 1. \\

-\textbf{Case 2) Pairs of Reeb chords ending at the left or right vertices of $a$ excluding those in Case 1).} This case is similar to Case 1). \\
+\tcbox[size=fbox, colback=gray!30]{Case 2: Pairs of Reeb chords ending at the left or right vertices of $a$ excluding those in Case 1.} This case is similar to Case 1. \\

-\textbf{Case 3) Pairs of Reeb chords that start and end outside of the local disk or pairs of Reeb chords along a different component of $\Gamma$.} In this case the two sides coincide. \end{proof}